jabl3s/nixos/README.md

 ===

 Retry with "force composition pipeline" not "force full composition pipeline" graphics config to avoid blackscreen, but for now am using full...
-See the xorg file for Xserver specific settings ((MISSING THE YB222 6-bit colour profile and such tho :c, forgot to snag it from pop os)), xorg config applies if not using wayland but might cross-over need to fig this part out.
+See the xorg file for Xserver specific settings ((MISSING THE YB222 6-bit colour profile and such tho :c, forgot to snag it from pop os)), xorg config applies if not using wayland but might cross-over need to fig this part out with the whole xwayland translation layer thing going on.
 Also, protonGE-8-2 to get mouse and no blackscreen sweet spot still applies to X as well as wayland.
 Having full force pipeline gives buttery smooth experience with next to no graphical errors so far in gnome, but not in plasma5/kde so remember when returning back to gnome run ``` dconf reset /org/gnome/desktop/interface/cursor-theme ``` if cursor is a white box bug.

 ===